31 December, 2023

 Easily export the logs for each UI freeze and replay affected sessions in video format.

-Funnels to understand complex user conversion behaviors.
+Funnels and retention analytics to understand complex user conversion behaviors.

 UXCam delivers flexible pricing packages for businesses of all sizes.
 Schedule a demo to discuss your requirements, and they'll offer the most suitable package with pricing details.